 We have

-Here in the second equality we have used the expression~\eqref{dfn:schwartz-metric-space} for the metric $dl$, so $\tau\to\infty$ when $r\to 2m$, and, since $\qm\to 0$ when $r\to 2m$, then the boundary $r=2m$ is, in fact, infinity, and we will consider the mixed problem~\eqref{eqn:mixed-problem-type2} in its neighborhood.
-Note that in~\S~5.5 of~\cite{hawking1975large} the expression for $\tau$ has been denoted by $r^{*}$, {\it the tortoise coordinate} up to a constant factor, and the Schwarzschild metric was transformed to the Eddington-Finkelstein form.
+In the second equality, we use the expression~\eqref{dfn:schwartz-metric-space} for the metric $dl$, so $\tau\to\infty$ when $r\to 2m$, and since $\qm\to 0$ when $r\to 2m$, the boundary $r=2m$ is, in fact, infinity, and we consider the mixed problem~\eqref{eqn:mixed-problem-type2} in its neighborhood.
+Note that in~\S~5.5 of~\cite{hawking1975large}, the expression for $\tau$ is denoted by $r^{*}$, {\it the tortoise coordinates} up to a constant factor, and the Schwarzschild metric is transformed to the Eddington\text{--}Finkelstein form.